-Modernizing the Volunteer Screen Process
+Modernizing the Volunteer Screening Process for Richstone Family Center

 Richstone Family Center depends on volunteers to support many of its programs, but their screening process involved a lot of manual work.
 Staff had to read through every application, figure out where someone might be a good fit, note any concerns, and then follow up to schedule interviews.
 It was effective, but time-consuming for Richstone staff, and it slowed down how quickly new volunteers could get involved.